Rice Paper Dumplings Recipe (pan sear or air fry)

 How to make this dish

-To keep this recipe simple and fast, I use coleslaw mix with finely shredded green cabbage and carrots.
+To keep this recipe simple and fast, I use coleslaw mixed with finely shredded green cabbage and carrots.

-- Lightly saute the dumpling fillings: If you use vegetable fillings like me, lightly saute the veggies and don’t overcook them or the dumplings will turn soggy.
+- Lightly saute the dumpling fillings: If you use vegetable fillings like me, quickly saute/stir fry the veggies over medium-high heat, and don’t overcook them.
+Excess liquid from the vegetables will make the dumplings soggy and difficult to wrap.

 - Fold the dumplings: Add a little more than 1 tablespoon of the filling to the center of the rice paper sheet.
-Fold the dumpling by bringing the bottom-half up to cover the filling, bring the left-side up and over to the center, and right-side up and over to the center.
-Roll the dumpling from bottom-up to make an envelope-shape.
+Fold the dumpling by bringing the bottom half up to cover the filling, bring the left side up and over to the center, and the right side up and over to the center.
+Roll the dumpling from the bottom up to make an envelope shape.

-- Pan-fry: Pan-fry the dumplings in 2 separate batches so the dumplings won’t stick together and it’s easier to flip.
+- Pan-fry: Use a nonstick pan to pan fry the dumplings in 2 separate batches so the dumplings won’t stick together and it’s easier to flip.

-Dip the rice paper in a bowl of cold water for a few seconds on all sides until they turn pliable but not too soft so it gives you time to work.
-Warm or hot water will make the rice paper become too soft too fast and make it hard to fold, wrap, or pan-fry.
+Dip the rice paper sheets in a bowl of cold water for a few seconds on all sides until they turn pliable but not too soft so it gives you time to work.
+I don’t recommend using warm or hot water because rice wraps will turn too soft and make it hard to fold, wrap, or pan-fry.

-- On the work surface: keep the work surface slightly damp when you wrap the dumplings.
-I usually sprinkle a little water to moist the surface before I start working.
+1. On the work surface: keep the work surface slightly damp when you wrap the dumplings.
+I usually sprinkle a little water to moisten the surface before I start working.

 I don’t recommend it.
 The rice paper will turn dry, hard, and brittle and that will affect the texture of the dumplings.